MurageKabui/AutoIT-OCRSpace-UDF/README.md

 ; scan a receipt (using a image uri reference).
 The url to a searchable pdf requested will be assigned to 'MyPDF_URL_'
 $s_textdetected = _OCRSpace_ImageGetText($a_ocr , "https://i.imgur.com/KrS6rRT.jpeg", 0, "MyPDF_URL_")
 ```
-3. Display the results , evaluate the string pointing to a variable containing a URI .
+3. Display the results , evaluate the string pointing to a searchable PDF URI .
 ```Autoit
 ConsoleWrite( _
 	" Detected text        : " & $s_textdetected & @CRLF & _